College student Kristin Smart was killed in rape attempt, officials say after breakthrough in cold case

 The lead prosecutor, Chris Peuvrelle, told reporters Wednesday that he expects to request an increase in Ruben Flores’s bail.

-Paul Flores’s attorney, Robert Sanger, previously told The Washington Post his policy is not to comment on his cases.
+Paul Flores’s attorney, Robert Sanger, previously told The Washington Post that his policy is not to comment on his cases.
 Harold Mesick, a lawyer for Ruben Flores, declined to comment on the case, citing the gag order.

-In the Wednesday news conference, Dow said investigators are continuing to look into other possible sexual crimes that Paul Flores may have committed, asking anyone with information about encounters with Flores since 2005 to come forward.
+During the Wednesday news conference, Dow said investigators are continuing to look into other possible sexual crimes that Paul Flores may have committed, asking anyone with information about encounters with Flores since 2005 to come forward.
 He alleged that there is “evidence in the case that there might be additional victims.”
 He said those people have not yet been identified.

-Dow said that while the statute of limitations to charge Flores with rape had expired, “the allegation that he was committing or attempting to commit a rape when he killed her is the basis" to charge him with first-degree felony murder, which in California could be punishable by death.
+Dow said that although the statute of limitations to charge Flores with rape had expired, “the allegation that he was committing or attempting to commit a rape when he killed her is the basis" to charge him with first-degree felony murder, which in California could be punishable by death.

 Flores was previously convicted of a felony charge of driving under the influence but has faced no charges related to sex crimes, Dow said.